yongbin999/lineserver-nodejs/README.md

 * What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?

-> nodejs' express server to quickly setup the http api service.
+> * nodejs' express server to quickly setup the http api service.
-> mocha and supertest for some quick route testing.
+> * mocha and supertest for some quick route testing.

 * How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

-> I've spend about 3 hours research and designing, 5 hours coding and testing the solution.
+> * I've spend about 3 hours research and designing, 5 hours coding and testing the solution.
-> I've have more time, I would do more error handing in the functions and scripts to check for overflows and other corner cases.
+> * I've have more time, I would do more error handing in the functions and scripts to check for overflows and other corner cases.
+I would also  create CICD deployment pipeline with docker.
+The prioritization depends on what has the most impact to the end user.
+If end user are concern with security for example, then we can work on auth servic like JWT.

 * If you were to critique your code, what would you have to say about it?

-> The solution uses a lot of storage.
+> * The solution uses a lot of storage.
-> It will take some time to preprocess the text files when it is big.
+> * It will take some time to preprocess the text files when it is big.
-> The error handling might not cover all cases.
+> * The error handling might not cover all cases.

 ---